forestgrape/coronavirus/covid19.md

 > Even those person developing symptoms are asymptomatic in the early phase of a disease during these phase a person is called presymptomatic.

 ## Disease Factors
-A virus disease is an interplay of host factors including the host immune system, of the behavior of the virus and of environmental factors.
+A virus disease is an interplay of host factors including the host immune system, the behavior of the virus and of environmental factors.

-* __Host factors__ relevant for the tropism of Covid-19 are
+* __Host Factors__ relevant for the tropism of Covid-19 are
     - Cells susceptible to infection and capable of producing viruses (not all cells are susceptible e.g. red blood cells are not).
     - Host [immune response](#immune-response-and-symptoms).
-* __Tropism of SARS-2__
+* __Capabilities and Behavior of the Virus__
-  Viruses behave different under different environmental factors, described in the section [Tropism of viruses](./coronavirus.md/tropism).
-E.g. SARS-2 virions can enter only cells containing a matching receptor.
+  Viruses behave different under different environmental factors (called tropism of viruses), described in the section [Tropism of viruses](./coronavirus.md/tropism).
+E.g. SARS-2 virions can initiate cell entry only for cells containing a matching receptor.
 To infect a tissue several conditions must be met as described in the chapter [Tissue Tropism of SARS-CoV-2](./coronavirus.md/#tissue-tropism-of-sars-cov-2).
 * __Environmental Factors__
     - the travel of virions between hosts and thus the mode of the initial infection.
 E.g. in dry air exhaled droplets dry out and these are more likely to be deposited deep in the lungs.
     - Environmental factors can influence the host factors as well as the virus tropism and thus indirectly the course of the disease.
 E.g.:
-      - Very dry air can weaken the immune system of the mucous membrane in the respiratory tract
+      - Very dry air can weaken the immune system of the mucous membrane in the respiratory tract.
-      - Dirty air can weaken the clearance of particles in the respiratory tract e.g. by damaging ciliated cells.
+      - Dirty air can weaken defence mechanisms against viruses e.g. ciliated cells are damaged and thereby the clearance of particles in the respiratory tract is reduced.

 ## Infection Locations
 SARS-CoV-2 infects different tissues in humans.
 The effects from the virus infection such as tissue damage and symptoms are often local to the infected locations.

 Different topics related to the infection locations are described in the sections:
 * The section [Viral Load](#viral-load) describes in which body fluids and tissues how many virions are observed.
 * The [Immune Response and Symptoms](#immune-response-and-symptoms) section gives an overview of the different symptoms induced by the infection location.
 * On the [coronavirus page](./coronavirus.md), the section [tissue tropism](./coronavirus.md#tissue-tropism-of-sars-cov-2) describes the tissue preferences of coronaviruses and SARS-CoV-2 especially.
 * The experimental page [Coronavirus Disease Pattering](./ideas_to_explore/coronavirus_disease_patterns.md) describes that coronavirus infections at different locations can be experienced/observed as different diseases.